michaelesmith/FrontControllerSecurityBundle/README.md

 ### Use Composer (*recommended*)

-The recommended way to install the FrontControllerSecurityBundlee is through composer.
+The recommended way to install the FrontControllerSecurityBundle is through composer.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: